tonyo/uncloud-playgrounds/manifests/tutorials/uncloud-create-cluster-ebebf72b/index.md

 uc machine init laborant@server-1 --public-ip none --no-dns
 ```

 This command will install Docker, the Uncloud daemon (`uncloudd`), and all necessary dependencies on the remote machine.
-One critical component which is also installed automatically is the [Corrosion](https://github.com/superfly/corrosion) service which will helpfully handle state synchronization and service discovery as soon as there's more than one machine in the cluster.
+One critical component which is also installed automatically is the [Corrosion](https://github.com/superfly/corrosion) service, which will helpfully handle state synchronization and service discovery as soon as there's more than one machine in the cluster.
 Documentation on the `machine init` command can be found [here](https://uncloud.run/docs/cli-reference/uc_machine_init/).

 ::remark-box
 **Why use `--public-ip none`?** The `--public-ip none` flag tells Uncloud not to configure this machine for ingress (incoming internet traffic).
-In the iximiuz Labs environment the node
+In the iximiuz Labs environment, the machines don't have real public IP addresses accessible from the internet, so we disable ingress configuration.
+In production, you'd typically use `--public-ip auto` to automatically detect and configure ingress.

+FIXME
 ::

 ::remark-box
 **Why use `--no-dns`?** The `--no-dns` flag skips reserving a free `*.uncld.dev` subdomain via Uncloud's managed DNS service.
-In the iximiuz Labs environment, you may not need external DNS.
+In the iximiuz Labs environment, you don't need external DNS.
 You can always reserve a domain later with `uc dns reserve` if needed.

+FIXME
 ::

 You can get the list of machines in the cluster along with their configuration and status via `uc machine ls` (or `uc m ls`, if you want to save a few keystrokes) command: